carolynembulwa/codewithmosh-ds-algorithm-java/README.md

-# Data structure and algoriths
+# Data structure and algorithms

 The first part is all about linear data structures and their algorithms: